jonakvil/Bachelor-thesis/README.md

 * let user choose the acceleration of the markers used for movement smoothing - general settings or per marker settings?
 * create builds for all major platforms - win, macos, linux
 * create video demo
+* port to raspberry pi - add camera exposore control
+* enable for sifferent type of markers and let user control the max number of markers tracked

 ## Download
 * [MacOS](https://)